antonhi/ciobrain-native/README.md

 ![Copying repo link](https://i.imgur.com/ECjo66R.png)
 2. In your terminal, navigate to a directory on your computer where you would like the project to be located at.
 Run `git clone https://github.com/antonhi/ciobrain-native.git`.
 3. Run `cd ciobrain-native && yarn` to install dependencies.
-4. Package the application based on a target platform. `yarn electron:package:mac`, `yarn electron:package:win`, and `yarn electron:package:linux` will build an installer for the application based on each platform.
-Run one of these commands in your terminal to create a distribution directory with the installer inside.
+4. Package the application based on a target platform.
+Build the installer for the application based on each platform.
+Run one of these commands in your terminal to create a distribution directory with the installer inside:
+  - If you are running the application on MacOs, use the command `yarn electron:package:mac`
+  - If you are running the application on Windows, use the command `yarn electron:package:win`
+  - If you are running the application on Linux, use the command `yarn electron:package:linux`
 5. Once the installer has been created, it will be located in the `dist` directory.
 You can then install and run the application as normal.

 ## Credits